 We obtain information about you and/or Relevant Persons when you engage us to deliver our services, for example, when you contact us about our services.
 This can be done verbally, in writing, by email or otherwise.

 The personal information we collect will vary depending on which services you engage us to deliver.
 The personal information we collect might include an individual’s name, address, telephone number, email address, passport details, driving licence, utility bills, Unique Tax Reference (UTR) numbers, National Insurance numbers or bank account details.
 Depending on the nature of the services we provide, we may also collect other personal data about you and/or Relevant Persons, which may be sensitive personal data.
+In the course of delivering our services, we may also generate information about you or your business using AI tools (for example, draft documents or summaries prepared with AI assistance).
+Such generated information is always reviewed and verified by a member of our team before it is used.

 Where we need to collect personal data by law or under the terms of the engagement we have with you, and you fail to provide that data when requested, we may not be able to perform the services required under the engagement.
 In this case, we may have to terminate our engagement with you.
 We will notify you if this is the case at the time.